simondlr/PHP-WowApi/README.md

 # PHP WowApi #

-PHP-WowApi is a PHP (>= 5.3) API client for Blizzard's Community Platform API **Note**: This library is still in development and tests will be added soon.
+PHP-WowApi is a PHP (>= 5.3) API client for Blizzard's Community Platform API **Note**: This library is still in development (even though Blizzard have released their own client) and tests will be added soon.

 ## Main features ##